 Former Orange Is The New Black writer Siân Heder’s exuberant direction authentically conveys a layered, nuanced, brutally honest and hilarious writing and directing style that uncovers perfection in richly drawn characters.
 Scenes like Frank (Troy Kotsur) illustrating the proper way to “put a tent on that soldier” or where he attempts to feel what others hear when Ruby sings by gently placing his hands around her neck to feel the vibration all the way down to Matlin’s monologue about the fear of birthing a hearing child and that standing ovation moment as Emilia Jones signs and sings (eerie reminiscent to Sara Bareilles) an old Joni Mitchell classic to her family watching in the balcony, Heder and her cast nail every moment with perfection

 Based on the award-winning French hit La famille belier, this film will send you through a rollercoaster of emotions.
-For me it was mostly the ugly cry ad the last time I was that moved to tears was with last year’s breakout hit film ‘The Farewell.’
+For me it was mostly the ugly cry and the last time I was moved to tears like this was with last ‘The Farewell.’
 Like they say in the film, “…there are pretty voices with nothing to say and other with something to say.”
 CODA says it like no other addressing deaf discrimination that will have tongues wagging for decades.